HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/dam_persistence_architecture.md

 ## `persistence-node`

-`persistence-node` provides the database functionality for HCL Digital Asset Management<!-- [HCL Digital Asset Management](../../../design/digital_asset_mgmt/digital_asset_mgmt_overview.md) -->.
+`persistence-node` provides the database functionality for HCL Digital Asset Management [HCL Digital Asset Management](../../../manage_content/digital_assets/index.md).
 The `persistence-node` is a DX [Red Hat Universal Base Image \(UBI\)](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image) container image installed with PostgreSQL and the Replication Manager Service. [`repmgr`](https://repmgr.org/) is an open-source tool suite for managing replication and failover in a cluster of PostgreSQL servers. `repmgr` enhances the built-in hot-standby capabilities of PostgreSQL with tools to set up standby servers, monitor replication, and perform administrative tasks, such as failover or manual switchover operations.

 In case of PostgreSQL master server failure, the `repmgr` service switches the server role from master to standby.